thirtythreeforty/lessspace.vim/README.md

 You can use any regular expression describing one or more filetypes.
 Note that the regex is always evaluated in "magic" mode, so ensure you escape the proper characters.

+## License

+Copyright © 2015 George Hilliard.
+Distributed under the same terms as Vim itself.
+See `:help license`.